wesjrock/mergesort-mips/README.md

 PROJECT
 --------------------------------------------------
 Given an unsorted array of maximum size 16, sort it through mergesort algorithm.
-If the array has size between 1 and 4, sort it through bubble sort algorithm.
+If the array size is between 1 and 4, sort it through bubble sort algorithm.

 The code has to be implemented in two kinds of assembly, therefore there will be two files:
 * Assembly MIPS